HLVM04/hlvm04.github.io/_posts/2025-03-17-The Gauntlet 2.md

 {: .prompt-info }
 > This challenge is a continuation of the previous challenge [The Gauntlet Pt.
 1]({% post_url 2025-03-17-The Gauntlet 1%})

+{: .prompt-warning }
+> This writeup is WIP and may be incomplete.

 ## 🗒️ Challenge description